 - Replace the cap (or if you are using the single-dose unit, throw it away).

 - Before you start using the eye drops, read the manufacturer's printed information leaflet from the pack.
 It will give you more information about the eye drops and will provide you with a full list of the side-effects which you may experience from using them.

-- Use one drop into the eye (or eyes) affected.
+- Use one drop into the affected eye (or eyes).
 Your doctor will tell you whether to use the drops once or twice a day - your dose will also be printed on the label of the pack.
 Remember to use the drops at regular intervals and try not to miss any doses.

 - If you do forget to use the drops, put them in as soon as you remember, but do not 'double up' to make up for any missed doses.